NerdyProjects/dt8852/README.md

 The devices internally uses a USB-to-UART bridge by Silicon Labs.
 Your OS needs a driver for this to work, so the device can be accessed as a regular RS232 serial (COM) device.

 * On **Linux**, the driver is already available on many distributions.
 No action is needed.
+However, depending on your Linux distribution, a user might need permission to access serial interfaces.
+E.g. on Ubuntu, Debian, openSUSE, Fedora your user needs to be part of the `dialout` group.
+On Ubuntu and Debian you can add yourself to this group using `$ sudo usermod -a -G dialout $USER`.
+Others may vary.
 * On **Windows 10**, the device is automatically recognized, and Windows installs the appropriate driver.
 No action is needed.
 Alternatively, if you already have installed the provided software, no action is needed.
 If needed, the USB driver is available directly from [Silicon Labs](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).
 * On **Mac OSX**, a USB driver is available from [Silicon Labs](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).